 The Ramapo New Horizons Program offers young adults, ages 18-21 with disabilities, a transition-to-adulthood program that includes community based instruction, life coaching, and a structured learning experience.
 This program has a Structured Learning Experience Coordinator and is for students who have attended the district Transition program, or a similar program, and require further adult living and employment readiness skills prior to graduation.
 The program provides Community Based Instruction in functional academics and life skills.
 Students attend Ramapo High School in the morning.
-The SLE Coordinator coordinates a supported employment program in the afternoon.
-After receiving a modified academic day students receive supported employment through a job coach in the afternoon.
+After receiving a modified academic day students receive supported employment through job coaching in the afternoon.
 The goal of this program is to develop independent adult living skills and employment readiness to prepare them for or a post-secondary life.